The online Comment window has expired

 • Default_avatar

-Erin Rose Ellison about 5 years ago
+Erin Rose Ellison over 5 years ago

 Not this watered-down version!
 I prefer the 'SACRAMENTO RENTER PROTECTION AND COMMUNITY STABILIZATION CHARTER AMENDMENT' because it protects (us) regular working folks from predatory and *corporate* landlords (of which Sacramento has a significantly above national average/proportion).
 If city council passes this watered-down version of renters protection (i.e., not really protecting tenants), you will sell-out the folks you represent.
 The original ballot initiative will: place a cap on rent, provide strong just-cause requirements for evictions, and include a democratically elected rent board.
 This watered-down version will counter a well-supported ballot initiative that will do so much more to protect folks from parasitic corporate interest.
 More than 40,000 residents signed off on the ballot initiative and qualified to be on the ballot last year.
 We must ask: who wins and who loses, in this scenario?
 We say NOT!
 All Power to the People!